-ServiceNow supports domain-separated instances that allow admins and users working with a single instance to isolate their environments.
+ServiceNow supports domain-separated instances that allow admins and users working within a single instance to isolate their environments.
+Data shared with one user will not be visible to other users within the same instance.

 Domain-Separated Instance Sync: ServiceNow to Jira Use Case